CS-DS-125/125book/py4e_rst/13-web.rst

 .. index:: OAuth, API!key

-It is quite common that you need some kind of “API key” to make use of a vendor’s API.
+It is quite common that you need some kind of "API key" to make use of a vendor’s API.
 The general idea is that they want to know who is using their services and how much each user is using.
 Perhaps they have free and pay tiers of their services or have a policy that limits the number